HL7/davinci-dtr/input/pagecontent/changehistory.md

 <p><b>Non-Substantive changes:</b></p>
 <ul>
   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55885">FHIR-55885</a> - Making clear that the responsibility rests with the DTR server to produce distinct questionnaires
+  <a href="https://jira.hl7.org/browse/FHIR-55885">FHIR-55885</a> - Making clear that the responsibility rests with the DTR server to produce distinct questionnaires (<a href="specification.html#passing-dtr-questionnaireresponses-to-downstream-processes">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55884">FHIR-55884</a> - Requirements around primary keys and update behavior for coverage-information extensions are out of sync between server and client sections
+  <a href="https://jira.hl7.org/browse/FHIR-55884">FHIR-55884</a> - Requirements around primary keys and update behavior for coverage-information extensions are out of sync between server and client sections (<a href="specification.html#passing-dtr-questionnaireresponses-to-downstream-processes">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55883">FHIR-55883</a> - Clarify §spec-125 regarding not supporting previously completed QuestionnaireResponses
+  <a href="https://jira.hl7.org/browse/FHIR-55883">FHIR-55883</a> - Clarify §spec-125 regarding not supporting previously completed QuestionnaireResponses (<a href="https://build.fhir.org/ig/HL7/davinci-dtr/en/confexpectations.html#ci-c-spec-125">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55866">FHIR-55866</a> - Expand narrative to clarify where the CQL Identifier mime type gets used
+  <a href="https://jira.hl7.org/browse/FHIR-55866">FHIR-55866</a> - Expand narrative to clarify where the CQL Identifier mime type gets used (<a href="specification.html#use-of-cql">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55693">FHIR-55693</a> - Clarify scope of hyperlinks to contained Binary resources
+  <a href="https://jira.hl7.org/browse/FHIR-55693">FHIR-55693</a> - Clarify scope of hyperlinks to contained Binary resources (<a href="specification.html#questionnaire-design">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55692">FHIR-55692</a> - Clarification of location of 'contained' Binary XHTML/PDF/image resources
+  <a href="https://jira.hl7.org/browse/FHIR-55692">FHIR-55692</a> - Clarification of location of 'contained' Binary XHTML/PDF/image resources (<a href="specification.html#questionnaire-design">link</a>)
   </li>

 </ul>